JusJae/ms3_logapp/README.md

 ## Technologies Used

-- Python
-- Flask
-- CSS
-- HTML
-- Jinja2
-- MySQL
-- MongoDB
-- Bootstrap 4.6.3:
-    Bootstrap has been used for overall responsiveness of the website, and for the layout to include navigation, cards, and footer within the relevant sections of the website.

 - Visual Studio Code:
  I used Visual Studio Code as the IDE application with Git for version control of this project.